parashan/Tutorial-6-309/README.md

 # Tutorial-6-309

-### Task 1 - Use  Django REST Framework to  make a GET, POST endpoint at localhost:8000/items/
+### Task 1 - Use  Django REST Framework to  make GET, POST endpoints at localhost:8000/items/
 You are given the following Serializers, and Model objects:
 - ItemSerializer
 - Item